jhayes/jhayes.github.io/content/posts/vents.md

 ## Exhaust Fan {#exhaust-fan}

 The exhaust fan is made by Aereco also, a [V4A336](https://www.aereco.ie/products/exhaust-fans-ie/v4a-premium/) (The V4A Premium for 230V).
+Looking over the manual, it's suggested that the propeller is cleaned once a year (see pg7 of the installation guide).

 -   [Installation Guide](/vents/TF4496_E_V4Apremium_display-4.pdf)
 -   [Product Booklet](/vents/FLY337GB_v4_display-4.pdf)